 Back and/or neck pain: Osteoarthritis associated herniated disk or spinal cord compression

 Fever and/or rash: Infectious neuropathy, infectious radiculopathy, brain infection, or systemic rheumatic diseases

 Headache: Brain tumor, stroke, or encephalopathy

 Undernutrition: Vitamin B12 deficiency

 History of drinking

 Past medical history should identify known conditions that can cause numbness, particularly the following:

-Diabetes or chronic kidney disease: Polyneuropathy
+Diabetes, chronic kidney disease, liver disease, or thyroid disease: Polyneuropathy

 Infections such as HIV, syphilis, or Lyme disease: Infectious peripheral neuropathy or brain infection